ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Networking**

-- Updated peerlist gossiping to use the same mechanism as other gossip calls.
+- Updated PeerList gossiping to use the same mechanism as other gossip calls.
 - Added inbound message throttling based on recent bandwidth usage.

 **Metrics**